-	These same documents can be viewed in the station's Public File, which is housed at 1400 Main Street in Ferndale, California.
+These same documents can be viewed in the station's Public File, which is housed at 1400 Main Street, Suite 104, in Ferndale, California.
 The file is available for viewing during normal business hours.
-The next required posting is August 1, 2014.
+The next required posting is August 1, 2016.

 Lost Coast Communications, licensee of the stations KHUM, KXGO, KSLG-FM, and through its subsidiary KWPT, Inc., the licensee of KWPT, is an equal opportunity employer, working to provide broad outreach regarding job vacancies and to encourage a diverse workplace.